lists

 test_index_error

-ValueError was raised earlier in test_remove_first_instance_of_item_from_a_list and test_index_returns_position_of_item_in_a_list, there is another Exception that is important to know, the IndexError is raised when I try to get an item from a list but use a number that is NOT in the range of indexes for it
+IndexError is raised when I try to get an item from a list but use a number that points to something that is NOT in it.
+When I see this Exception I know the underlying data structure is a list

 red: make it fail